Spinach Mint and Feta Filo Pie

 This Spinach Mint and Feta Filo Pie was the vegetarian main at my New Years Eve bash.
 Its fairly rustic, but a huge crowd pleaser even with confirmed carnivores.
 Even better it can be assembled in about 20 minutes.
 Serve warm, or room temperature with salad.I am giving the ingredients that I used here, but you can pretty much chuck in any combination of veggies and cheese, and encase it in this lovely pastry blanket.
 It works best with dry ingredients, but you could throw in a couple of eggs to bind everything together if you prefer.

 - 6 sheets of filo pastry

 - 2 medium leeks – sautéed until very soft

 - Baby potatoes – boiled (but with a bit of bite left in them)

 - 300g Spinach (fresh or frozen) – steamed and well drained

 - 200g Goats Cheese (Or brie / camembert etc)

 - Melted butter or vegetable oil for brushing.

 Before you start any parcel / pie construction…..or even open the filo packet, assemble all the ingredients, and cooked those that need it.
 The filo dries out and goes brittle very quickly.
 Roughly chop the cooked potatoes into mouth sized pieces.
 Chop up the spinach and the mint.
 Melt your butter.
 You are now ready to throw it all in carefully assemble.

-Place the leeks, potato, spinach and mint evenly over the base of the filo.
-Crumble the cheese over the vegetables, as evenly as possible.
+Place the leeks, potato and spinach and evenly over the base of the filo.
+Crumble the feta cheese over the vegetables, as evenly as possible.